openjdk/amber-docs/site/design-notes/records-and-sealed-classes.md

 resource) and exposes an interface contract that likely looks nothing like its internal representation.

-At the other extreme, its pretty clear that:
+At the other extreme, it's pretty clear that:

 ```
     final class Point {